-Benzyl alcohol, a component of this product, has been associated with serious adverse events and death, particularly in pediatric patients.
-The “gasping syndrome,” (characterized by central nervous system depression, metabolic acidosis, gasping repirations, and high levels of benzyl alcohol and its metabolites found in the blood and urine) has been associated with benzyl alcohol dosages > 99 mg/kg/day in neonates and low-birth weight neonates.
+Benzyl alcohol, a component of Omnitrope Cartridge 5 mg/1.5 mL and the diluent for Omnitrope for injection 5.8 mg/vial, has been associated with serious adverse events and death, particularly in pediatric patients.
+The “gasping syndrome,” (characterized by central nervous system depression, metabolic acidosis, gasping respirations, and high levels of benzyl alcohol and its metabolites found in the blood and urine) has been associated with benzyl alcohol dosages > 99 mg/kg/day in neonates and low-birth weight neonates.
 Additional symptoms may include gradual neurological deterioration, seizures, intracranial hemorrhage, hematologic abnormalities, skin breakdown, hepatic and renal failure, hypotension, bradycardia, and cardiovascular collapse.
 Practitioners administering this and other medications containing benzyl alcohol should consider the combined daily metabolic load of benzyl alcohol from all sources.

 Patient Counseling Information

-Patients being treated with Omnitrope® (and/or their parents) should be informed about the potential risks and benefits associated with somatropin treatment [in particular, see ADVERSE REACTIONS for a listing of the most serious and/or most frequently observed adverse reactions associated with somatropin treatment in children and adults].
+Patients being treated with Omnitrope (and/or their parents) should be informed about the potential risks and benefits associated with somatropin treatment.
 This information is intended to better educate patients (and caregivers); it is not a disclosure of all possible adverse or intended effects.

-If patients are prescribed Omnitrope® for injection, physicians should instruct patients to read the INSTRUCTIONS FOR USE leaflets provided with the Omnitrope® for injection 5.8 mg/vial.
-Omnitrope® is a trademark of Novartis.
+If patients are prescribed Omnitrope for injection, physicians should instruct patients to read the Instructions For Use leaflets provided with the Omnitrope for injection 5.8 mg/vial.

-Carcinogenicity, mutagenicity, and fertility studies have not been conducted with Omnitrope® See Pregnancy section for effect on fertility.
+Carcinogenicity, mutagenicity, and fertility studies have not been conducted with Omnitrope See Use in Specific Populations for effect on fertility.

 Use In Specific Populations